Research Directions

 Head-Direction Coding and Retrosplenial Cortex

-In a related line of research, the group aims to get a full understanding of the neural architechture underlying the head-direction system across species and the life-span, as well as its contribution to navigation and other forms cognition.
+In a related line of research, the group aims to get a full understanding of the neural architechture underlying the head-direction system across species, its contribution to navigation and other forms cognition.
 Head-direction cells are found throughout an extended network of brain areas, including retrosplenial cortex.
 This area is also a key structure for long-term memory and an important component in systems-level models (see above).
 Thus this direction of research also intersects with the other research areas in the group.

 The Subiculum and the Dentate Gyrus